Eric Louw: Politician and diplomat

-During the Second World War he was, like most of his party, pro-Nazi.
-Besides for being a member of the National Party, Louw was also a member of the fascist Ossewabrandwag (OB), serving on the Ossewabrandwags provincial committee for the Cape province.
+During the Second World War, Louw, like most of his party, was pro-Nazi.
+He was also a member of the fascist Ossewabrandwag (OB), serving on the Ossewabrandwags provincial committee for the Cape province.
 In a 1940 speech in Beaufort West, Louw stated: "The establishment of the OB will contribute especially to the co-ordination of Afrikanerdom's fighting forces.
-The Afrikaner struggle is being fought on three fronts-the political front, the economic front and the language and cultural front.
-All three of these fronts are part of the struggle which it has been waging for a century against powers and influences from without...There must, however, be co-ordination or co-operation between the forces of struggle against all three fronts.
+The Afrikaner struggle is being fought on three fronts - the political front, the economic front and the language and cultural front.
+All three of these fronts are part of the struggle which it has been waging for a century against powers and influences from without...
+There must, however, be co-ordination or co-operation between the forces of struggle against all three fronts.
 The OB offers the means for such co-operation".
 In another speech in 1940, Louw called for South Africa to become a republic, saying: "Without a doubt radical changes will take part in the political as well as the economic and social spheres.
 New world conditions have brought to light defects in the democratic system and a certain measure of rot has set in" (emphasis in the original).

 In 1945, when a Johannesburg Jewish group stated it was willing to pay the costs to send a delegation of South African MPs to inspect the newly liberated concentration camps of Buchenwald and Dachau, Louw was vehemently opposed to such a tour.
-Louw suggested that the newsreels and photographs of staving concentration camp survivors were "fake" propaganda designed to discredit Nazi Germany, making such a tour unnecessary in his viewpoint.
-Louw also argued that the money offered by the Jewish group be better spent republishing Emily Hobhouse's 1927 book War Without Glamour, which he argued documented the horror of the concentration camps that the British created during the Boer War to hold Boer civilians, which he argued was the "real" genocide.
+Louw suggested that the newsreels and photographs of starving concentration camp survivors were "fake" propaganda designed to discredit Nazi Germany, making such a tour unnecessary in his viewpoint.
+Louw also argued that the money offered by the Jewish group be better spent republishing Emily Hobhouse's 1927 book War Without Glamour, which he argued documented the horror of the concentration camps that the British created during the Second Boer War to hold Boer civilians, which he argued was the "real" genocide.